-The Murmaids are a one-shot group from the early 60's who had one memorable song before some of the members headed off to college and then had no more hits.
+The Murmaids are a one-shot group from 1963 who recorded one memorable song before two of the members headed off to college, and then had no more top forty hits.

-The group was comprised of sisters Terry (born in 1946) and Carol (1948) Fischer and their mutual friend and neighbor, Sally Gordon (1946).
-The sisters are the daughters of Carl Fischer, who was musical director for Frankie Laine for over a decade and the composer of Laine's We'll Be Together Again as well as Billie Holiday's You've Changed.
-Their mother Terry sang with the big bands, including the Stan Kenton Orchestra.
+The group was comprised of sisters Terry (born in 1946) and Carol (1948) Fischer and Sally Gordon (1946).
+The sisters were the daughters of Carl Fischer, who was musical director for Frankie Laine for over a decade and the composer of Laine's We'll Be Together Again as well as Billie Holiday's You've Changed.
+Their mother Terry sang with some of the big bands, including the Stan Kenton Orchestra.
+Sally's father Leonard Gordon was Music Librarian at Paramount Pictures, and a pianist and orchestrator.
+The girls lived in the San Fernando Valley in Los Angeles.

 In 1963 David Gates was a twenty-two year old musician, songwriter and producer.
 Two years earlier he had moved to Los Angeles with his family from Tulsa, Oklahoma where his high school band had once played back-up for rock superstar Chuck Berry.
 Gates had written a song he called Popsicles And Icicles.
-It was a simple song with a nice melody, a reflection of early 60's pop music.
-By this time Terry, Carol and Sally were ready to record with Chattahoochee Records, which was owned by Ruth Conti.
-They recorded as the Murmaids, later saying that it was probably just a typo or misspelling of mermaids.
-They showed up and recorded five songs for Fowley, including Popsicles And Icicles, with Terry on lead vocals.
+It was a simple song with a nice melody, a reflection of early 60's pop music and an example of bubblegum rock.
+Terry, Carol and Sally were ready to record with Chattahoochee Records.
+Ruth Conte was a wealthy woman from Georgia.
+The record company had been named for a river that runs through western Georgia.
+In March 1963, the Murmaids recorded only one song, Popsicles And Icicles; Carol sang alto, Terry the lead, and Sally the soprano part.
+It was recorded at Gold Star Studios, with Stan Ross as the engineer and Kim Fowley the producer.
+Over time, the group recorded a record album as well as a few more songs for Chattahoochee: Wild and Wonderful, Alone, So Young, Heartbreak Ahead, and others.

 Return to Rock-and-Roll Page.